-It is gratifying for NHP to be honoured with the PMR.africa Diamond Arrow Award in two categories, namely:
+It is gratifying for NHP to be honoured with the PMR.africa Diamond Arrow Award in the following category, namely:

-- For excellence in the Namibia medical aid industry for the 13th consecutive year (2010 to 2022). - Rated most trustable company/institution in Namibia.
+• For excellence in the Namibia medical aid industry for the 14th consecutive year (2010 to 2023).

 At NHP we cannot afford poor service delivery.
 We do better because we try harder.
 Maintaining consistently high service levels in addition to affordable yet comprehensive benefit options has enabled NHP to become the medical aid of choice in Namibia!
 In our continued drive towards service excellence, we stand by our principles of providing the highest quality healthcare to its members with comprehensive benefits at affordable rates, and this, combined with excellent service, has made us one of the most experienced medical aid funds in Namibia.